Calbabreaker/yacpm/README.md

-In the project directory create a `yacpm.json` file and add the required packages in there in the `packages` field as an object with the key being the libary name and value being the version (commit hash/tag/branch of repository) or an object having the version field:
+In the project directory create a `yacpm.json` file and add the required packages in there in the `packages` field as an object with the key being the library name and value being the version (commit hash/tag/branch of repository) or an object having the version field:

 ```json